Visualization Tasks for Unlabeled Graphs: Example Analysis

-Our assessment summary (Fig.~\ref{Results}) also shows that the effect of \triplet{Action} on idiom performance is often small, for tasks which share both \triplet{Scope} and \triplet{Target}.
-In some concrete cases, the \action{Classify} task is easier than the \action{Quantify} task, as with noting the existence of a \target{dead-end node} target (T15) vs counting the number of instances of it within the graph (T16).
+Our assessment summary (Fig.~\ref{ExampleAnalysis}) also shows that the effect of \triplet{Action} on idiom performance is often small, for tasks which share both \triplet{Scope} and \triplet{Target}.
+In some concrete cases, the \action{Classify} task is easier than the \action{Quantify} task, as with noting the existence of a \target{leaf} node target \task{Does the graph have leaf nodes?} (T15) versus counting the number of instances \task{Count all leaf nodes} (T16).